PBeamA/Resources/LaTeX/Templates/Checklist.md

   - [ ] All referenced must be cited at least once within the text.
 All citations must be included in the reference.
 - [ ] Text
   - [ ] Acronyms must be defined before use.
 After they are defined, they must be used.
-  - [ ] Oxford comma -- optional but needs to be consistent
+  - [ ] Oxford comma -- optional but needs to be consistent.
   - [ ] Footnotes should not be placed before punctuation.
 They must come after.
   - [ ] Check spacing before/after footnotes and other punctuation/symbols.
   - [ ] No contractions.
   - [ ] Avoid ampersands (&)
   - [ ] (Optional) no personal pronouns.
-  - [ ] Variables/maths in text should be writtin in math mode.
+  - [ ] Variables/maths in text should be written in math mode.
   - [ ] Dates should be written out consistently.
 Usually as D MMM YYYY, although MMM D, YYYY is also acceptable... (for the Americans)
   - [ ] Try not to let some texts be broken onto a new line e.g. ''New Zealand'' can be written as ''New~Zealand'' to ensure that the 'New' and 'Zealand' are on the same line.
   - [ ] Check quotation marks. ` vs '